 - Biology and Control of Hemlock Woolly Adelgid This USDA publication provides an overview of biological control agents and status to 2014

 - Biological Control of Pests in Forests of Eastern US USDA and university scientists provide a detailed history of biocontrol programs to 2009.

 - Silver fly Predators of the HWA the USDA describes early results on the newest HWA biocontrol agent.

 Chemical control (US)

 In the US, insecticides are used for short-term protection of hemlock trees from HWA.
 Imidicloprid is most often used, sometimes in combination with Dinotefuran, providing up to seven years of protection; both are neonicotinoid insecticides.
 They are applied to individual trees by methods such as basal bark spray, tree injection, soil drench, soil injection or time-release soil tablets.
-There are currently no insecticides registered in Canada for use against HWA.
-Use of neonicotinoids in Canada is limited to stem injection because of environmental impacts including to pollinators.
-However, there is potential for azadiractin-based insecticides, also injectable, which are also currently registered for use for HWA in the US.
-The use of insecticides for HWA in Canada is currently being evaluated.
+Currently, available treatments registered for use in Canada are systemic imidacloprid insecticides from Confidor and Ima-Jet, and landscape oil.
+The use of insecticides for HWA in Canada is being evaluated.